huynguy-db/arcion-docs/content/docs/sources/source-setup/SAP_ASE.md

 : `{true|false}`.

-  Enables dumping of committed transaction logs.
-Set this parameter to `false` if you don't want Replicant to dump transaction logs.

-  Setting this parameter to `false` results in the following behavior:

-  - Transaction log eventually consumes all available disk space.
+  Specifies the behavoir of dumping committed transaction logs.
+  {{< columns >}}
+  ##### `true`
+   1. Replicant disables automatic log dump on the ASE server.
+   2. Replicant manually dumps commited transaction logs acccording to the value you set in `purge-interval-s`.
+  <--->
+  ##### `false`
-  - ASE server doesn't automatically truncate transaction logs.
+  The current ASE server settings control dumping of commited transaction logs.
+  {{< /columns >}}
   _Default: `true`._

 `purge-interval-s` _[v23.08.31.4]_
 : Controls the frequency of truncation point update and transaction log dump in seconds.
 This parameter takes effect only if sufficient logs exist and page number has changed from the last update.
-If you set `dump-transaction` to `false`, Replicant only updates the truncation point.
+If you set `dump-transactions` to `false`, Replicant only updates the truncation point.

   _Default: `60`._